 PREAMBLE

-Railway medicine is focused both on the health and safety of the particular person involved and on operating safety, safety of procedures and control processes.
-In general, the international and national railway regulations for railway personnel have traditionally been less detailed compared to those for other transportation sectors.
-Therefore this speciality of transport medicine needs an international body of knowledge exchange and harmonization.
+Railway medicine is focused on the health and safety of rail workers and on operational and procedural safety to minimize risks to workers, to the network and to the traveling public In the past, the international and national railway regulations for railway personnel have been less detailed compared to those for other transportation sectors.
+Therefore this speciality of transport medicine requires an international body of knowledge exchange and harmonization.

 The problems posed by medicine as practised in the railways led to the creation in 1950 of a joint body amongst interested members of the International Union of Railways (UIC), with the essential role of providing a forum for exchanges of ideas and experience in this field.

-Since 1995, this body constitutes a Special Group within UIC, under the terms of Article 3.
+Since 1995, this body has constituted a Special Group within UIC, under the terms of Article 3.
 B) of UIC Statutes and article 4 of the UIC Internal Regulation 3.

-The purpose of these UIMC Internal Regulations is to define the structures and working of the said body.
+The purpose of these Internal Regulations is to define the structure and working of the UIMC.

 DENOMINATION – PURPOSE